Clamp Meter vs Multimeter – Which is Best for Your Needs?

 Our Favorite Clamp Meter: Fluke – 4152628 323 True-RMS Clamp Meter

 This Fluke clamp meter provides accurate and easy current measurements.
-The clamp meter measures AC currents of up to 400 amps, AC and DC voltage up to 600 volts, and resistance to 4 kiloohms.
+The clamp meter measures AC currents of up to 400 amps, AC and DC voltage up to 600 volts, and resistance of 4 kiloohms.
 Due to its true RMS sensing, it provides accurate readings for both linear and nonlinear loads.
 It provides a resistance accuracy of 1% plus or minus 5 digits.
 It even comes with a digital reader, making it easy to use and read.
 This is an all-around great tool for testing currents.

 Our Favorite Multimeter: Fluke 114 Electrician’s Multimeter